docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/index.rst

 </top>

 Here are the results of the different calls.

-CHAPTER 9: Integrating XML into JavaScript

-The XML Object

-242

 The result of XML.children() contains 3 elements, the direct child tags <one> and <two>, and the directly contained text of the <top> tag: